aws-samples/genai-media-upscaling-and-testing/README.md

 ```
 > **Note:** This is a self signed certificate.
 If you want to use in production make sure to get a CA signed certificate.

-4) Create the Deployment
+4) Create the Deployment for the API

-* Configure the `deployment.yaml` file before deploying by changing the image of the deployment to your own `{ECR}`
+* Configure the `deployment.yaml` file before deploying by changing the image of the deployment to your own `{ECRAPI}`

 ```
 image: 1234567890.dkr.ecr.us-east-1.amazonaws.com/upscaler-api:latest